Soumya-Jagannath-Ojha/Expense_Tracker/README.md

 2.  **View Records:**

     - Navigate to the "Records" page.

-    View the list of all your income and expense records.
+    - View the list of all your income and expense records.

 3.  **Visualize Data:**

-    -The pie chart on the dashboard will update to reflect your income and expenses.
+    - The pie chart on the dashboard will update to reflect your income and expenses.